When you think about going after your dreams, following your passion, and doing something you love, does it scare you?

 Thoughts come from nowhere.
 Feelings arise in the body, and movement happens.
 We think we have to force life to conform to our ideas, but what if we didn’t?
 What if we could relax?

 I’m not telling you what to do.
-Instead, I invite you to open up, to wonder.
+Instead, I invite you to wonder.

 What if you allowed yourself to feel the fear within?